TKomericki/Rhetos-wiki/Polymorphic-concept.md

   but you still want to create the materialized table, you can manually create it by adding the `Materialized;` keyword in the polymorphic.
-* The materialized table contains only ID column by default, by you could manually adding an additional polymorphic property to the entity and map it to the source with ComputedFrom concept on each property.
+* The materialized table contains only ID column by default, by you can manually add additional polymorphic properties to this entity and map it to the source with ComputedFrom concept on each property.
 * When materializing a polymorphic, there is a *restriction* to its implementations:
   **Each implementation** of the polymorphic should have a **stable ID value**.